 The emerging One Health paradigm regards human, animal and environmental health as inextricably inter-related, but practical linkages between human and veterinary realms remain limited in Canada and elsewhere.
 The potential health, food safety, and economic benefits of improved public health intelligence that would result from linkage of human and animal surveillance systems are expected to be large, and data derived from the linkage of existing human and animal surveillance systems could be used to parameterize, calibrate and validate mathematical models of infectious diseases, for risk analysis, evaluation of cost-effectiveness of preventive activities and exploration of areas of uncertainty, which could be prioritized for future research.

-Key Collaborators: Melanie Cousins (MSc thesis student), Ariel Brunn (MSc CW student), and Dr. David Fisman (University of Toronto)
+Key Collaborators: Gabrielle Brankston (PhD student), Melanie Cousins (MSc thesis student), Roksolana Hovdey (MSc thesis student), and Dr. David Fisman (University of Toronto)